shotgunsoftware/tk-framework-remotestorageexample/README.md

 The framework has two public methods that can be called:

 #### `upload_publish(published_file)`
-This expects a Shotgun `PublishedFile` entity dictionary, and will upload the file path associated with that entity to the configured storage (which is implemented via the hooks).
+This expects a ShotGrid `PublishedFile` entity dictionary, and will upload the file path associated with that entity to the configured storage (which is implemented via the hooks).
 It returns a `str` path to the uploaded file.

 #### `upload_publishes(published_files)`